vuejs/vuepress/packages/docs/docs/config/README.md

 - Type: `string`
 - Default: `.vuepress/dist`

 Specify the output directory for `vuepress build`.
+If a relative path is specified, it will be resolved based on `process.cwd()`.

 ### ga